ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Passing Criteria:

-* If the Merkle root hashes in in step 8. match the test succeeds, otherwise it fails.
+* If the Merkle root hashes in step 8. match the test succeeds, otherwise it fails.

 *[R247] and [R248] ensure the structural integrity and cryptographic verifiability of the account at all times.*